Protecting our wildlife

 From 24 March 2026, the Australian Pesticides and Veterinary Medicines Authority (APVMA) introduced important new regulations around Second-Generation Anticoagulant Rodenticides (SGARs), and it’s something every home and business owner should be aware of.

-In simple terms, the stronger “one-feed” rat and mouse baits you may have picked up from the supermarket or hardware store are being phased out of retail sale.
+In simple terms, the stronger “one-feed” rat and mouse baits you may have picked up from the supermarket or hardware store are being phased out of retail sale, and there are new restrictions in place for commercial use.
 Going forward, these products will only be available to licensed, trained professionals, with new restrictions on their use.

 So, why the change?
 It all comes down to protecting our incredible native wildlife.